knmkr/mod_small_light-with-GraphicsMagick/README.rst

 It supports only ImageMagick and Imlib2 as backends of image transformation.

-So, here we added `GraphicsMagick`_ as its backend, because it runs faster than ImageMagick.
+So, here we additionally added `GraphicsMagick`_ as its backend, because it runs faster than ImageMagick.

-As a result **mod_small_light with GraphicsMagick outperformed one with ImageMagick in requests-per-second.**.
+As a result **mod_small_light-with-GraphicsMagick outperformed one with ImageMagick in requests-per-second to generate thumbnails**.

 .. _GraphicsMagick: http://www.graphicsmagick.org/